 Cork leather is produced by boiling the raw cork bark in water, pressing and rolling the boiled bark into sheets, and thinly slicing layers of cork off of the rolled sheets.
 Quality cork leather is an incredibly durable material, which develops character over time, much like animal leather.
 Cork "breaks in" and becomes even more flexible with age, but does not lose its initial shape in the process.
 A cork bag can last for 10-20 years, if not longer, as long as it is properly taken care of.
 A synthetic leather bag, on the other hand, usually starts to fall apart within about a year of use.

-In conclusion, in order for a leather substitute to be considered truly vegan, it must not only be free from animal product, but it also must be made from a natural, sustainable resource that does not pollute the environment in its production and disposal.
-Natural vegan leather such as cork certainly does not pose health risks due to the transfer of toxins onto our skin as does synthetic leather or chromium-tanned animal leather.
-It is a plant-based product that has a net-beneficial effect on the environment, and follows a circular design model.
+In conclusion, for a leather substitute to be considered truly vegan, it must not only be free from animal products, but it also must be made from a natural, sustainable resource that does not pollute the environment in its production or disposal.
+Natural vegan leather such as cork does not pose health risks due to the transfer of toxins onto our skin as does synthetic leather or chromium-tanned animal leather.
+It is a plant-based product that has a net-beneficial effect on the environment and follows a circular design model.
 No petroleum-derived material can be considered vegan, due to the environmental damage and health hazards caused by the use of petroleum.

 With so many natural, truly vegan leather options making their way onto the market, with cork as the forerunner, it is easier than ever to turn down both animal leather and the toxic, petroleum-based synthetic leathers masquerading as "vegan."